-The battle inside the house is followed by an assault from outsiders — the faceless crowd (masterfully depicted as a single black mass) who try to knock the door down, hoping to run the monster out of town.
+The big struggle inside the house is followed by an assault from outsiders — the faceless crowd (masterfully depicted as a single black mass) who try to knock the door down, hoping to run the monster out of town.

 It’s clear by now that in this comedy series there is no ‘self’ revelation.
 Comedic characters never grow.
 They start in the exact same place they were last time at the beginning of the next episode.

 The revelation happens with the Big Foot starts dancing like a Hawaiian.
 He is not a scary monster after all.
 He is cute and fluffy.
 This is the story structure of many picturebooks featuring monsters.
 Publishers like them because of our tradition of reading stories to children before bed.
 These stories have squeezed out the more truly horrifying stories, which are less likely to be published.